pathakakshit/Sales-analysis-of-Retain-Furniture-Store-/README.md

-FINANCIAL DATASET ANALYSIS

-Here are five key learnings from your project on an Excel dashboard for Financial Data Analysis that you can include on your resume:

 Data Integration and Cleaning:

 Successfully integrated diverse financial data sources into a unified Excel dashboard, showcasing proficiency in data consolidation and organization.